portaone/brandician-ai-front/src/docs/blueprint.md

 4. **Routing**
    - Add new routes in `App.tsx`
-   - Update `brandStatus.ts` if adding new brand stages
+   - Update `navigation.ts` if adding new brand stages

 ### Best Practices